-The grammar proofing tool in Word 2013 is capable of performing a thorough analysis of the line/lines of texts of a document rather than a single word.
-It examines text-based on the syntactical rules of the language.
+The grammar proofing tool in Word can perform a thorough analysis of the line/lines of texts of a document rather than a single word.
+It examines text based on the syntactical rules of the language.
 This separates the Word grammar proofing tool from other third-party grammar proofing solutions that may rely on “pattern matching”.
 “Pattern matching” term indicates that the program uses a technique that matches the checked text against patterns of text that are stored in an internal database.

 On the right-hand side look for ‘When correcting spelling in Grammar and Word’ section.

 When found, click the drop-down arrow under Writing Style: and select Grammar & Style.

 Now, if you would like to calibrate/tweak other additional Grammar and Style checks, switch to the ‘Settings’ box.
 Loads of options are available there, some of which may suit your requirements.
 For instance, you can enable